dmitryaleks/ml-trading/README.md

 beta = (1/(X_transposed * X)) * (X_transposed * y)
 ```

+##### The Gauss-Markov theorem

+GMT defines the assumptions required for OLS to produce unbiased estimates of the model parameters:

+  - in the population, linearity holds;
+  - input data are a random sample from the population;
+  - no perfect collinearity - thre are no exact linear relationships among the input variables;
+  - the error has a conditional mean of zero given any of the inputs;
+  - homaskedasticity: the error term 'e' has constant variance given the inputs.

 ##### Maximum Likelihood Estimation (MLE)

 MLE estimates the parameters of a statistical model.
 It relies on the likelihood function that computes how likely it is to observe the sample of output values for a given set of input data as a function of the model paramteres.
 Likelihood differs from probabilities in that it is not normalized to range [0,1].